 Does filing a U.S. income tax return mean that I will be paying tax twice, if I live in a foreign country and pay taxes there?

 In most cases, the answer is: NO. You will likely not pay tax twice on the same income.
 This is because of the various double-tax avoidance mechanisms available under the U.S. tax code and Tax Treaties between the United States and foreign countries.
 To ensure that you receive the most beneficial method of double-tax avoidance, it is important to have your tax return prepared by someone who has the right training and experience.
 Many tax preparers incorrectly use the foreign earned income exclusion (Form 2555) to exclude foreign income from U.S. taxation but this method may not be the most beneficial as it limits or prevents the accumulation of foreign tax credits that can be used in the future to offset U.S. tax when income rises.
 This is especially important for high income taxpayers and those with investments.
 Using the foreign earned income exclusion also prevents certain taxpayers from claiming certain credits which can generate actual refunds for them.

 What are your service fees?

-Our fees typically range between Yen 50,000 and 100,000 per federal tax return (19% German value added tax applies to taxpayers in based in the EU).
+Our fees typically range between Yen 50,000 and 100,000 per federal tax return (net of applicable VAT if any).
 The fees are based on time spent to complete a return or deliver technical advice, thus the more complex a return is and the more forms required, the higher the fee will be.
 To have an idea of what our fee for your return or consulting request will be, contact us and provide us some details so that we may give you a more precise quote.